Parkland Formula Calculator

 Rule of nines

-The rule of nines, or the Wallace rule of nines (after surgeon Alexander Wallace), is used to quickly assess what percentage of the body's total surface area has been afflicted by burns.
-It assigns a value of either 9 or a multiple of 9 (18, 36) to every body region, and thus enables you to estimate the burn area with just a visual examination.
+The rule of nines, or the Wallace rule of nines (after surgeon Alexander Wallace), is used to quickly assess what percentage of the body's total surface area (BSA) has been afflicted by burns (if you're curious what is your BSA, use the BSA calculator).
+It assigns a value of either 9 or a multiple of 9 (18, 36) to every body region and thus enables you to estimate the burn area with just a visual examination.
 The only exception is the groin, which has a value of 1%.
-It is good to remember that only are taken into account - redness of the skin often isn't severe enough to warrant IV administration of fluids.
+It is good to remember that only 2nd and 3rd-degree burns are taken into account – redness of the skin often isn't severe enough to warrant IV administration of fluids.

 The rule goes: